OfficeDev/office-js-docs-pr/docs/excel/custom-functions-web-reqs.md

 ---
-ms.date: 04/25/2019
+ms.date: 04/30/2019
 description: Request, stream, and cancel streaming of external data to your workbook with custom functions in Excel
-title: Web requests and other data handling with custom functions (preview)
+title: Receive and handle data with custom functions (preview)
 localization_priority: Priority
 ---

-# Receiving and handling data with custom functions
+# Receive and handle data with custom functions

 One of the ways that custom functions enhance Excel's power is by receiving data from locations other than the workbook, such as the web or a server (through WebSockets).
 Custom functions can request data through XHR and fetch requests as well as stream this data in real time.